radekkozak/discordian/README.md

 Discordian theme, apart from deriving its visuals from Discord app, strives to serve as solid dark theme.
 An honest default.
 This means it offers an unobtrusive, minimal and easy on the eyes experience with a hint of subtle changes in Discord's color palette like muting and pastelizing some colors.
+Theme uses free fonts that closely resemble those in Discord app. **For best experience possible**, please [download the fonts](media/fonts.zip) and **install them in your system before using the theme.**

 Of course, it fully supports [popular Obsidian's community plugins](#plugin-support) but also has its own [Discordian Plugin](https://github.com/radekkozak/discordian-plugin) going on which is very much recommended.